29 Astonishing E-learning Statistics for 2022

 There’s a lot of demand for online learning.
 It’s cost-effective and quite beneficial to a company’s bottom line...

 8. In 2017, approximately 77% of US corporations used online learning.
-However, 98% planned to incorporate it in their program by 2020.
+However, 98% planned to incorporate it into their program in 2020.

 (Source: eLearning Industry, Small Business Trends)